- Home

 How much are you paying into your company pension scheme?
 Do you even know?

-Many people who join their employer’s pension scheme breathe a huge sigh of relief once they’ve done so – often because they think it means they’ll never have to worry about pensions again.
-But, unfortunately, it’s not necessarily that simple.
-Joining your employer’s pension scheme is definitely a great step in the right direction, and under auto-enrolment rules most people will be signed up automatically – but you may need to top up your pension if you started saving late, or the pension scheme isn’t particularly generous.
+Many people who join their employer’s pension scheme breathe a huge sigh of relief once they’ve done so, often because they think it means they’ll never have to worry about pensions again.
+Unfortunately, however, it’s not necessarily that simple.
+Joining your employer’s pension scheme is definitely a great step in the right direction, and under auto-enrolment rules, most people will be signed up automatically, but you may need to top up your pension if you started saving late or if the pension scheme isn’t particularly generous.
+You can find out more about auto-enrolment in our guide How does pension auto-enrolment work?

-With some company pension schemes, your employer will make contributions if you want to pay extra money into your pension.
-And even if they don’t, it may still be worth doing.
+With some company pension schemes, your employer will make contributions to match yours if you want to pay extra money into your pension.
+Even if they don’t, it may still be worth doing.

-If you’re planning a pension payday top up, your first step should be to find out how much you’re currently saving and what that will buy you in retirement.
-You should receive an annual statement of how much your pension fund is currently worth, how much it could be worth when you retire and how much it could produce when you convert it into an annual income.
+If you’re planning a pension payday top-up, your first step should be to find out how much you’re currently saving and what that will buy you in retirement.
+You should receive an annual pension statement showing how much your pension fund is currently worth, how much it could be worth when you retire and how much it could produce when you convert it into income.

 You should then look at how you can top up your company pension.
 There are likely to be several choices:

-- Added years.
-If you belong to a final salary scheme, you may be able to buy added years membership of the pension.
-This is a great option because it means that, when you retire, you’ll be treated as though you’ve been in the pension scheme for longer than your working years.
-By buying added years you get access to all the ‘bells and whistles’ that come with your company pension scheme.
+- Added years: If you belong to a final salary scheme, you may be able to buy added years membership of the pension.
+This can be a great option because it means that, when you retire, you’ll be treated as though you’ve been in the pension scheme for longer than your working years.
+By buying added years, you get access to all the ‘bells and whistles’ that come with your company pension scheme.

 How to get the most from topping up